Troll338cz/CTN_GPON/Sercomm/FG1000R/README.md

 - Replace /var/protect/scftmgr with a bash script, rename real one and launch it after your commands.
 - Add payload to /var/config/run_customized_sdk.sh, works on most Realtek devices, its an feature!

-Both need flash desolder and lot of work, just replace this ewaste....
+Both need flash desolder and lot of work, just replace this locked ewaste....

 ## Interesting stuff
 - You can download encrypted config from device